shengyushen/t2tscript/README.md

 adddelta.sh
 adddelta.awk : adding delta to all SSY time report

-fit_moe.sh : generate the curve for the trainable variables

 delpyc.sh : delete all pyc files for all py modified